fjames86/cerberus/README.md

 ```
 CL-USER> (cerberus:load-keytab "my.keytab")
 ```
-This returns a list of KEYTAB-ENTRY structures, which include informtaion about the principal as well as the encryption key.
+This returns a list of KEYTAB-ENTRY structures, which include information about the principal as well as the encryption key.

 ## 6. TODO
-- [ ] Need to be able to renew tickets.
+- [ ] Need to be able to renew tickets (written the fn, does it work?)
 - [x] Somehow need to be able to use this in an application that requires GSS support.
-- [x] Need to support encrypting application messages using the session key.
+- [x] Need to support encrypting application messages using the (sub)session key.
-- [x] Some sort of credential cache, i.e. database of TGTs and tickets for other principals
+- [x] Some sort of credential cache, i.e. database of TGTs and tickets for other principals.
-- [ ] Support cross-realm requests and tickets
+- [ ] Support cross-realm requests and tickets.
+- [ ] Need to support sub-session keys.
+At the moment it is assumed only the session key is available.

 ## 7. Notes
 * Encryption functions provided by the ironclad package.